-John-Paul is the founding author of the acclaimed public legal education wikibook JP Boyd on Family Law and its former companion blog, the first legal blog cited in a Canadian court judgment.
-His other written work has been published by the UBC Law Review, Canadian Family Law Quarterly, the International Journal of Law, Policy and the Family, the Journal of International Aging, Law and Policy, the federal Department of Justice, the National Judicial Institute, the Nova Scotia Department of Justice and The Lawyer's Daily.
-The research reports and studies he authored while at the research institute are available through the University of Calgary Library.
+John-Paul is the founding author of the acclaimed public legal education resource JP Boyd on Family Law, published in its third edition in 2019, and its former companion blog, the first legal blog cited in a Canadian court judgment.
+His other written work has been published by academic journals including the UBC Law Review, Canadian Family Law Quarterly, the Canadian Journal of Family Law, the International Journal of Law, Policy and the Family and the International Family Law Journal, by the federal Department of Justice, the National Judicial Institute and the Nova Scotia Department of Justice, and by The Lawyer's Daily, The Advocate and the online legal magazine Slaw.
+Many of the research reports and studies he authored while at the research institute are available from the University of Calgary Library.

 John-Paul is consulted by provincial governments and the federal government on family law matters and legislative and procedural reforms.
-He was a member of the British Columbia Attorney General's Family Law Act Advisory Group and Family Relations Act Review Advisory Committee, and has given evidence as an expert on family law issues to the Canadian Senate's Standing Committee on Legal and Constitutional Affairs.
-He presently serves on the Advisory Group on Public Legal Education and Information for Bill C-78 for the federal Department of Justice and the Law Society of British Columbia's Licensed Paralegal Task Force.
+He has served on the Provincial Court of British Columbia's Family Law Rules Committee, the British Columbia Attorney General's Family Law Act Advisory Group, Family Relations Act Review Advisory Committee and Arbitration Act Advisory Group, the Advisory Group on Public Legal Education and Information for Bill C-78 for the federal Department of Justice, and the Law Society of British Columbia's Licensed Paralegal Task Force.
+He has twice given evidence as an expert on family law issues to the Canadian Senate's Standing Committee on Legal and Constitutional Affairs.

-John-Paul has been interviewed for and quoted in articles and editorials appearing in publications and websites including The Walrus, The Globe and Mail, CBC News, CTV News, the National Post, Global News, Maclean's, the Calgary Herald, the Edmonton Journal, the Vancouver Sun, the Victoria Times Colonist, the Toronto Star, the Canadian Bar Association's National Magazine, The Lawyer's Daily, Law Times and Canadian Lawyer magazine.
+John-Paul has been interviewed for and quoted in articles and editorials appearing in publications and websites including The Walrus, The Globe and Mail, CBC News, CTV News, the National Post, Global News, Maclean's, the Calgary Herald, the Edmonton Journal, the Vancouver Sun, the Victoria Times Colonist, the Toronto Star, the Telegraph-Journal, the Canadian Bar Association's National Magazine, The Lawyer's Daily, Law Times and Canadian Lawyer magazine.
 He appears frequently on radio and television on matters related to family justice.
 His most recent media appearances include CBC's Calgary Eyeopener, Global National, 980 CKNW, CBC's Alberta at Noon, CPAC, NewsTalk 770, 660 NEWS, CBC's Maritime Noon, CBC's The National, CBC's The Current, CBC's The 180 and the TVO podcast Word Bomb, discussing issues such as the proposed amendments to the Divorce Act, polyamorous relationships and the law, the good divorce, resolving legal disputes out of court, legislative reforms, successfully parenting apart, alienated and estranged children, litigants without lawyers and parenting coordination.

-Copyright © 2011-2019 John-Paul E Boyd.
+Copyright © 2011-2023 John-Paul E. Boyd, KC.
 All rights, such as they are, reserved.